pingan8787/awesome-ai-tools/README.md

 22. [deck.rocks](https://www.deck.rocks/) 👉 deck.rocks: Generate pitch decks using GPT-3

 23. [Decktopus AI](https://www.decktopus.com/) 👉 Decktopus is an online content creation tool that offers auto-adjusted layouts and templates, allowing you to create any type of content in minutes by simply filling in the blanks.

-We are currently working on a new version of Decktopus known as Decktopus AI.
-Decktopus AI will enhance your experience by offering a new "Create with AI" button on your dashboard.

-You can fill in a prompt, such as "Give a progress report about XYZ," and select a theme, such as "Dark" or "Minimal."
-In a few minutes, Decktopus AI will generate a fully designed deck with the content you provided, including images, bullet points, forms, and more.
-It will also be customizable with just a few clicks.

 24. [Digital First AI](https://www.digitalfirst.ai/) 👉 Create & execute marketing plans in seconds with AI.
 Find the best growth-hacking tactics for your business.